Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 <exercise>
-Write the function `(col-values board coordinates)` that returns a set with all numbers on the col of the coordinates
+Write the function `(col-values board coordinates)` that returns a set with all numbers on the col of the coordinates.

 ~~~ {.clojure}
 (col-values sudoku-board [0 2]) ;=> #{0 8}